MOSES * EGYPT * SPAETH

 Precedents show that when the probable location of the ancient city of Troy was discovered by Schliemann on the basis of clues in Homer's ancient texts, his assertion was long regarded with suspicion by science and scholarship.
 This even though it was possible to substantiate the accounts - that were widely regarded as myths - with significant archaeological evidence to form a more tangible historical perspective.
 This same type of reservation has long been propounded against the Moses story.

-The Assassination of Moses - carried out by his peers within the Egyptian opposition, and later on partly by Bible editors of ancient times - indeed seems to have been repeated in modern times by certain new schools of research that have made Moses a "fabricated mythical figure".
+Assassinating Moses - carried out by his peers within the Egyptian opposition, and later on partly by Bible editors of ancient times - indeed seems to have been repeated in modern times by certain new schools of research that have made Moses a "fabricated mythical figure".

 But the study's thoroughly argued verification precisely demonstrates that a vast multitude of archaeological and textual hints, facts and evidence can be presented and are "far greater than necessary for winning a lawsuit".
 For example, data from the world's oldest star map and other more recent and older finds contribute to a new perspective and to improving uncertain dating techniques.

 By tracing, compiling and presenting exceptional knowledge from research, finds and archives, the author produces important documents.
 They harbour a historically astonishing Moses account, an account that has a different, more logical context than previously assumed.
-A well documented drama of reality.
+A well-documented drama of reality.
 A drama in which the 'scapegoat' syndrome, officially used in a ritualized version, emerges in several historical circumstances.

 The unique material is made accessible in a form so it can be read without the need for scientific qualifications.